bbauska/CS198.1x/readme.md

 It turns out that these ideas are much more fundamental than Bitcoin itself, and will help us understand the key components of Ethereum.

-So let’s take some time to review some of what makes Bitcoin so special.
+Let’s take some time to review some of what makes Bitcoin so special.

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- --------------------------------->
 <!------------------------------------------------------------------------------------------------>
 <p align="center" width="100%">
 <img src="/images/image305.png"
    width="50%"
    alt="Bitcoin From the Ground Up: Identity" />
 </p>

 <!------------------------------------------------------------------------------------------------>